 - To prepare frosting, in the bowl of a stand mixer fitted with the paddle attachment, beat butter on medium speed until very pale and creamy, about 8 minutes.
 Add powdered sugar, a little at a time, mixing well after each addition.
 Add cream and vanilla extract and beat until light and fluffy, about 6 minutes more.
 Add more cream or powdered sugar as needed to acheive desired consistency.

-- To assemble, level each cake layer by cutting of the domed top with a long serrated knife.
+- To assemble, if necessary, level each cake layer by cutting of the domed top with a long serrated knife.
 Place one layer, flat side down, on a cake stand or serving platter.
-Spread half of the blackberry preserves evenly on top, followed by approximately 1/2 cup of buttercream.
-Position second layer on top and press to adhere.
-Repeat with remaining preserves, another 1/2 cup of buttercream, and final cake layer, flat side up.
+Spread approximately 1/2 cup of buttercream evenly on top.
+Rather than trying to spread jam on top of the frosting, I found it was easiest to spread the jam on the underside of the next layer, then carefully flip and gently lay it on top of the first layer.
+Repeat with the second layer and more buttercream and preserves, and top with final cake layer, flat side up.

 - Cover the entire cake with a thin layer of buttercream.
 This “crumb coat” will make frosting the cake easier.
 Refrigerate for about 15 minutes to allow this crumb coat to set.
 At this point if you will be coloring the remaining buttercream, add your food coloring to the mixing bowl and beat until color is uniform.